heig-vd-dai-course/heig-vd-dai-course/10.01-evaluation-1/01-course-material/PRESENTATION.md

 ## How to prepare

-All typical questions are at the end of each course you studied.
+Some typical questions are at the end of each course you studied.
+Questions about the practical contents of each course can also be asked.

 All previous evaluations are available in the [`10.01-evaluation-1/02-archives`](https://github.com/heig-vd-dai-course/heig-vd-dai-course/tree/main/10.01-evaluation-1/02-archives)